Last Updated on by

 Thankfully, with some careful research, you can find some excellent quality bags for under $100.

 First, let’s get to some questions.
 I hear it all the time — you get what you pay for.
 And, while I think that is typically truer than not, especially when it comes to outdoor and survival gear, if you do your research (like me) you can get lucky and find some suitable finds for cheap!

 When I’m evaluating a new product, I always take into account the real-world conditions these products will be in.
 If you are an avid camper, hiker, all-around adventurer like me, you know what the ‘real world’ trail, mountain and stream conditions can be like.
 That’s why I like to choose products that last!

-If you are, for example, going on a serious backpacking trip somewhere in the northeast, where you might encounter snow, I would recommend you invest in a serious cold-weather backpack.
+If you are, for example, going on a serious backpacking trip somewhere in the northeast, where you might encounter snow, I would recommend you invest in a serious cold-weather sleeping bag.
 There are many things to consider when buying a sleeping bag.
 Will you be sleeping on the ground?
-Will you be in cold climate?
+Will you be in a cold climate?

 Yes, you can.
 I chose 3 but there are many more.
 If you are new to camping and don’t want to spend a ton of money, you can start with this list.
 I believe everyone should experience the joys of camping.
 If you are planning on roughing it in a cabin somewhere, during the summer months in the mid-west with your family, you won’t need to shell out top funds for a decent sleeping bag.

 There are many features that you need to look for in a backpacking bag that will hold up, especially if you are going to find one for under 100 bucks.
 Firstly, if a sleeping bag looks like a cheap sleeping bag – it is.
 You know those flimsy, thin ones you find in your local hardware store – avoid those.
 Those are only good for indoor sleepovers or hiking when you are under 10.